 Below is a map of locations of the behavioral health specialists currently included in the directory.
 You can click in the map to move it around, use the zoom in/zoom out buttons, and click on the pins for the name and location of the provider.
 Full profiles and contact information is available in the directory.

-The Psychologically Healthy Fire Departments Initiative is brought to you by the NVFC in partnership with the American Psychological Association and the Firefighter Behavioral Health Alliance.
+The National Volunteer Fire Council, in partnership with the American Psychological Association and the Firefighter Behavioral Health Alliance, launched the Psychologically Healthy Fire Departments initiative to support firefighters and EMS providers and create healthy, successful departments.
 It is made possible thanks to a Fire Prevention and Safety Grant from the Federal Emergency Management Agency.

 If you have questions about this initiative or any of its components, contact program manager Caroline Stachowiak at email@example.com.